zavierand/zav.dev/README.md

 # Front-end
 Again (lol), the project was bootstrapped with ThreeJS, React and TailwindCSS.
 I decided to go with a Ghibli-esque theme for my resume to display some of my personality!
 Initially, I wanted to make it car-based, but I did not want to spend too much time learning ThreeJS.

 This project also contains a few dependencies - React Three Fiber, React Three Drei, React Vertical Timeline, and React Router DOM.
 After spending about a week and half reading ThreeJS documentation, I decided to also read some documentation on React Three Fiber and React Three Drei.
-As well as watcha f ew tutorials and build some stuff before building the front-end out!
+As well as watch a few tutorials and build some stuff before building the front-end out!
 I will provide a link to the most helpful resources I used in project.

 As for the 3D models, these were all free - obtained from "Sketchfab".
 Huge shoutout to all of the artists who posted their work for free on Sketchfab - as this project would not have been done without their help!
 In the source code for [each model](./ui/src/models), each ".jsx" has credits to all of the artists who's work I used.
 However, I will also provide credtis to all of the artists in a separate section at the bottom of the README.md file.